DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

 \subsection{Data Transfer via Extreme Learning Machine}

-As a computationally efficient alternative to fully trainable deep neural networks, the Extreme Learning Machine (ELM) is adopted to construct the surrogate function $\tilde{u}_{\theta}(\mathbf{x})$.
-In this framework, the hidden-layer parameters are randomly initialized and kept fixed, whereas the output weights are computed analytically through a closed-form least-squares formulation.
-Such a design eliminates the need for iterative parameter updates and enables rapid training, making ELM particularly suitable for mesh-based interpolation tasks where efficiency and simplicity are critical.
+As a computationally efficient alternative to fully trainable deep neural networks, the extreme learning machine (ELM) is adopted to construct the surrogate function $\tilde{u}_{\theta}(\mathbf{x})$.
+Its defining feature is that the hidden-layer parameters are randomly initialized and then fixed, so that only the output weights need to be determined.
+As a result, training is reduced from a nonconvex optimization problem over the full parameter space to a convex least-squares problem for the output layer.
+This avoids iterative optimization over the full parameter space and makes ELM an attractive choice for mesh-to-mesh interpolation tasks where efficiency and simplicity are important.

 For a given input $\mathbf{x} \in \mathbb{R}^{d_0}$, the model performs a sequence of nonlinear transformations followed by a linear output mapping: